-This guideline on GPP for wheat forms part of an EPPO programme to prepare such guidelines for all major crops of the EPPO region.
+This guideline on GPP for barley forms part of an EPPO programme to prepare such guidelines for all major crops of the EPPO region.
 It should be read in conjunction with EPPO Standard PP 2/1(1) Principles of Good Plant Protection Practice (Bulletin OEPP/EPPO Bulletin 24, 233-240, 1994).
-The guideline covers methods for controlling pests (including pathogens and weeds) of wheat (Triticum spp.), including soft wheat (Triticum aestivum) and hard wheat (Triticum durum).
+The guideline covers methods for controlling pests (including pathogens and weeds) of barley (Hordeum vulgare).